 4.08 All mares or stallions listed on a stallion report filed with TWHBEA must be TWHBEA registered, DNA/Blood- typed, and parentage verified through DNA before any foals born to that mare or stallion can be registered.

 Papers returned for completion or correction more than once will be subject to a “Not in Order Fee”.
 (See Schedule of Fees.)

 PARENTAGE VERIFICATION REQUIREMENTS

 Failure to comply with the parentage verification requirements could result in the loss of privileges of the Association.

-6.01 TWHBEA registered horses born prior to October 1, 1993, that was not blood typed by October 1, 1997, will have to parentage verify in order for their offspring to be eligible for registration with the TWHBEA.
+6.01 TWHBEA registered horses born prior to October 1, 1993 that were not blood typed by October 1, 1997 will have to parentage verify in order for their offspring to be eligible for registration with the TWHBEA.
 (Effective 10/1/97.)